s1abb/SimioUnrealEngineLiveLinkConnector/docs/Architecture.md

 Our architecture is based on a **proven production system**:

-> "provides a C Interface to the Unreal Live Link Message Bus API.
+> "Provides a C Interface to the Unreal Live Link Message Bus API.
 This allows for third party packages to stream to Unreal Live Link without requiring to compile with the Unreal Build Tool (UBT).
 This is done by exposing the Live Link API via a C interface in a shared object compiled using UBT."

 **Validated Design Decisions:**
 - ✅ **Third-Party Integration:** External application → UBT-compiled DLL → LiveLink Message Bus → Unreal Editor